efoxepstein/nb/README.md

 on the objects, and for each collision at timestep `t`, the virtual machine emits the ascii character `t % 256`.

+A collision is defined by two bodies being within distance 1 on any timestep.
+If this occurs, after outputting the character, the two bodies are combined by averaging their positions, determining the resulting velocity, and combining the masses, as in a rigid, sticky collision.

+The first tick is 1.
+The universal gravitational constant is 1.

+### Unusual Semantics

+The virtual machine is tick-based.
+This means that any collisions that occur between ticks are NOT COUNTED.
+This means that objects can teleport through each other.

 ## Syntax